KTH/devops-course/contributions/feedback/emcir-fragale/README.md

 ## Description

 We have contacted the responsible group Love Lindgren (lolindgr@kth.se) and Alexander Runebou (alerun@kth.se) for the demo "Improving Test Quality with Mutation Testing in a CI Workflow" and have gotten the approval from them to provide feedback. https://github.com/KTH/devops-course/pull/2962
-Our comment is here: https://github.com/KTH/devops-course/pull/2962#issuecomment-5573213704
+Our feedback is here: https://github.com/KTH/devops-course/pull/2962#issuecomment-5573213704